Review: Bomb Monkey

-The premise is fairly simple, stack same coloured ‘bloks’ until you get a bomb, throw down a bomb and the bloks are destroyed.
-By holding the 3DS sideways (like a book), you control the monkey by moving left and right with the d-pad and pressing down to drop the item.
+The premis is fairly simple, stack same colored ‘bloks’ until you get a bomb, throw down a bomb and the bloks are destroyed.
+By holding the 3DS sideways (like a book), you control the monkey by moving left and right with the D pad and pressing down to drop the item.
 If you let the bloks get to the very top of the screen, you lose.
-You never know what coloured block you’ll get, and you’ll never know when you’ll get a bomb so you have to be strategic about your placement.
+You never know what colored block you’ll get, and you’ll never know when you’ll get a bomb so you have to be strategic about your placement.
 Sounds simple?
 It is, but there’s more to it.

-You’ll get these red coloured directional bloks that are meant to link up combos.
+You’ll get these red colored directional bloks that are meant to link up as combos.
 They’ll either be horizontal or vertical.
 When you bomb that blok type, you’ll destroy blocks all along that row or column.
-On top of that, lettered blocks will appear as you’re playing the game – collect these to spell out the word “BOMB” and you go into a frenzy with bombs.
+On top of that, lettered blocks will appear as you’re playing the game.
+Collect these to spell out the word “BOMB” and you go into a frenzy with bombs.
 You can drop only bombs for a limited time to clear your way of bloks.

-The game isn’t light on modes either as there’s actually quite a few.
-The first is Endless mode, which is pretty self-explanatory.
+The game isn’t light on modes either, there are actually quite a few.
+The first is Endless mode, which is pretty self explanatory.
 You play the game until you lose and your high score is displayed on the main menu as well.
 The other three modes are called Rescue, 3 Minute and Numbers.
 Out of the three modes, Rescue and Numbers are the most interesting.

 Rescue mode is essentially endless mode, but you’re trying to free your monkey friend from a cage.
 Once you bomb the cage enough and free him, the game is done.
 Likewise, this mode’s high score is also displayed in the main menu.

 This is perfect for playing on your morning or afternoon commute.